Sarah Burney: Life

-In 1807, Sarah Burney moved back again to nurse Charles Burney, but her relations with her father remained poor and she inherited very little when he died in 1814, though she had worked hard as his housekeeper and amanuensis.
+In 1807, Sarah Burney moved back again to nurse Charles Burney, but her relations with her father remained poor and she inherited very little when he died in 1814, though she had served as his housekeeper and amanuensis.
 She lived in Italy from 1829 to 1833, mainly in Florence.
 There is an appreciative description of her in the diary of Henry Crabb Robinson, who met her in Rome in 1829.
 She coincided in Italy with her niece and favourite correspondent, Charlotte Barrett (1786–1870), who was nursing her two daughters through tuberculosis.
 One died, but the other, Julia Maitland, later made a full recovery.
 It is unclear why Sarah Burney's relations with her niece cooled for some years after that period, but it may have been felt she had not to have given the Barretts all the practical help that they expected in Italy.

 Life in Italy was cheaper, but Burney felt increasingly lonely there.
 She returned in 1833 to live in Bath.
 Despite financial help from Frances Burney, who also left her £1,000 in her will, she was short of money.
 This prompted her to revise and publish a pair of short novels she had begun earlier.
 Sarah Burney moved to Cheltenham in 1841, where she died three years later, aged 71.